-The Canada-Brazil Awards – Joint Research Projects support exchanges of PhD students in the context of team based bilateral research projects.
-The projects must engage in collaborative research in key academic areas of bilateral cooperation leading to an eventual publication or collaborative research in line with the objectives of the Canada-Brazil Framework Agreement for Cooperation on Science, Technology and Innovation.
+The Canada-Brazil Awards – Joint Research Projects support exchanges of research teams collaborating on bilateral research projects.
+The projects must engage in collaborative research in key academic areas of bilateral cooperation leading to an eventual publication.
 Applicants must clearly explain the advantages of the partnership for both countries.

-Terms and conditions of the second year of funding will remain the same as in the first year with the understanding that the composition of the PhD students may change.
+Terms and conditions for each subsequent year of funding will remain the same as in the first year with the understanding that the composition of the project members may change.

-On behalf of the Government of Canada, Foreign Affairs and International Trade, Canada (DFAIT) provides funding for a maximum of five (5) Canadian PhD students per project, per year for a period of six (6) months in Brazil.
-Funding will also be provided to the Canadian Project Lead for one (1) short-term faculty visit to Brazil per year, if required.
+On behalf of the Government of Canada, Foreign Affairs, Trade and Development Canada (DFATD) provides funding for a maximum of five Canadian project members (graduate students) per project, per year for a maximum period of six months in Brazil.
+Funding will also be provided to the Canadian Project Lead for a short-term faculty visit to Brazil per year.

 The scholarship value is:

-Canadian institutions will disburse funds to the Canadian student or researcher to cover costs including:
+Canadian institutions will disburse funds to the Canadian project members and Project lead to cover costs including:

 On behalf of the Government of Brazil, the Federal Agency for Support and Evaluation of Graduate Education (CAPES) will provide funding for the Brazilian team.
 Information regarding scholarship values related to the Brazil project team can be accessed on the CAPES website (Portuguese only).

-The Canadian institution will receive funding for all approved Canadian participants to the joint research project in the form of a contribution agreement and will be responsible for providing the funds to scholarship recipients.
+The Canadian institution will receive funding in each fiscal year (April 1 to March 31) for all approved Canadian participants (project members and Project Lead) of the joint research project in the form of a contribution agreement and will be responsible for providing the funds to project members and the Project Lead.

 Subject to the terms and conditions of the Contribution Agreement, funding will be disbursed by cheque to the Canadian institution following receipt of the following supporting documents:

-Scholarships will be disbursed to the recipients according to the Canadian institution’s internal processes and in accordance with the terms and conditions of the Contribution Agreement.
-All non-allocated funds must be returned to DFAIT via the scholarship program administrator, the Canadian Bureau for International Education (CBIE), if any members of the research team do not take up the award.
+Scholarship funding will be disbursed to the project members and the Project Lead according to the Canadian institution’s internal processes and in accordance with the terms and conditions of the Contribution Agreement.
+All non-allocated funds must be returned to DFATD via the scholarship program administrator, the Canadian Bureau for International Education (CBIE), if any members of the research team do not take up the award.

 This competition is open to research teams from Canadian and Brazilian universities.
-The coordination of the project will be the responsibility of both the Canadian and Brazilian Project Leads and the teams will consist of PhD students from both institutions.
+The coordination of the project will be the responsibility of both the Canadian and Brazilian Project Leads and the teams will consist of graduate project members from Canadian institutions and PhD project members from Brazilian institutions.

 Canadian and Brazilian Project Leads:

-An application submitted that does not meet the following terms and conditions may not be considered for funding.
+A submitted application must meet the following terms and conditions may not be considered for funding.

 The Canadian and Brazilian teams:

-The deadline to submit an online application to DFAIT is 11:59 p.m.
-EDT, July 3, 2013.
+The deadline to submit an online application to DFATD is 11:59 p.m.
+EDT, April 30, 2015.
 Applications must be submitted by the Canadian Project Leads in collaboration with their Brazilian counterparts.
 Late applications will not be considered.

 It is the responsibility of the Canadian institution to ensure that supporting documents are received by the deadline.
 Supporting documents, other than those requested, will not be accepted.

-Canadian Project Leads will be contacted in August 2013 by the scholarship administrator regarding the status of their proposal.
+All efforts will be made to notify the institutions at the earliest possible date.
+Canadian Project Leads should be contacted by the end of June 2015 by the scholarship administrator regarding the status of their proposal.

-Canadian teams with a successful proposal will receive a contribution agreement for the administration and disbursement of scholarships to the Canadian research team.
+Canadian teams with a successful proposal will receive a contribution agreement with Foreign Affairs, Trade and Development Canada (DFATD) for the administration and disbursement of scholarship funding to the Canadian research team.

-Though Foreign Affairs and International Trade, Canada (DFAIT) and the Federal Agency for Support and Evaluation of Graduate Education (CAPES) have issued similar application procedures and program guidelines, some important differences exist to reflect country-specific needs.
+Though Foreign Affairs, Trade and Development Canada (DFATD) and the Federal Agency for Support and Evaluation of Graduate Education (CAPES) have issued similar application procedures and program guidelines, some important differences exist to reflect country-specific needs.

 Canadian and Brazilian Project Leads: